 Marriott Bonvoy is the most accessible hotel loyalty program for Canadian travellers, and its elite program can deliver some tremendous benefits across your hotel stays once you reach the higher status tiers.

 As a reminder, to summarize the full list of status tiers:

 Platinum Elite is reached at 50 elite qualifying nights in a calendar year, and this is where you start to receive major loyalty benefits (free breakfast, lounge access, suite upgrades, 4pm late checkout, etc.)

-Platinum Premier Elite (soon to be renamed Titanium Elite) is reached at 75 elite qualifying nights in a calendar year, and offers a few relatively minor benefits on top of Platinum Elite
+Titanium Elite is reached at 75 elite qualifying nights in a calendar year, and offers a few relatively minor benefits on top of Platinum Elite

-Platinum Premier Elite with Ambassador (soon to be renamed Ambassador Elite) is achieved at 100 elite qualifying nights plus US$20,000 in qualifying spend in a calendar year; the spend requirement makes this status level pretty much an afterthought for most of us looking to maximize the program while spending as little money as possible
+Ambassador Elite is achieved at 100 elite qualifying nights plus US$20,000 in qualifying spend in a calendar year; the spend requirement makes this status level pretty much an afterthought for most of us looking to maximize the program while spending as little money as possible.

 Why Is Platinum Elite Status So Valuable?